 I was thinking about teachers and care providers who have jobs where they may need to get on the floor and desire some coverage with their skirts.
 This may be a good option, but this fits more like a straight/subtle a-line fit so squatting down may have the skirt hem rise.
 But this skort doesn't look like a skort when on; it could easily work for more casual of workplaces with a nice knit top or sweater.
 On my 5'3″ self it hit about an inch above my knee.

 Lands' End Active Board Short Swim Skort

 I am such a fan of Lands' End swimwear, I was thinking maybe this longer swim skort could work as a street skort.
 This skort had great features: a hidden drawstring at the stretchy waist, three pockets, and UPF 50 protection… even the description says it's a great option to wear from the water to your bike or for a walk.
 This skort is available in regular sizes 2-26 and Long sizes 6-18 in a range of colors.

 This skort is the kind of fabric you'd expect from board shorts, and the undershorts are swimsuit material.
 While I own 3.5″ shorts (the length of the undershorts) and find they work for my 5'3″ self for preventing chub rub, these undershorts felt like true boyshorts; my bum was spilling out the back and my thighs immediately shimmied these up to my crotch.

 This skort would be great if you desire more coverage in your swimwear.
-It would be fantastic with a swim top for a sassy pool look, and with a rashguard you'll be protected and looking great on the beach.
+It would be fantastic with a swim top for a sassy pool look, and with a rashguard, you'll be protected and look great on the beach.
 But this skort is not meant to prevent chafing for much more than a walk to Thrasher's Fries on the boardwalk.